Backhouse (1798 ship)

-Backhouse was launched in 1798 at Dartmouth.
-In all, she made four voyages as a slave ship.
-Between the second and the third, and after the fourth, she was a West Indiaman.
-A French privateer captured her early in 1810 as she was returning to Britain from Brazil.
+Backhouse was launched in 1798, at Dartmouth.
+In all, she made four voyages as a slave ship in the triangular trade in enslaved people.
+Between the second and the third, and again after the fourth, she was a West Indiaman.
+A French privateer captured her early in 1810, as she was returning to Britain from Brazil.

 Career

 Backhouse first appeared in Lloyd's Register (LR) in 1799.

-1st enslaving voyage (1799–1800): Captain John Harvey sailed from Liverpool on 10 May 1799, bound for West Africa.
-Backhouse acquired captives at Anomabu and arrived at Saint Croix on 20 November with 257 captives.
+1st voyage transporting enslaved people (1799–1800): Captain John Harvey sailed from Liverpool on 10 May 1799, bound for West Africa.
+In 1799, 156 British vessels sailed on enslaving voyages.
+Of these, 134 sailed from Liverpool.

+Backhouse acquired captives at Anomabu and arrived at Saint Croix on 20 November, with 257 captives.
 At some point Captain Crocker replaced Harvey.
 Backhouse, Crocke, master, arrived back at Liverpool on 8 March 1800.
 She had left Liverpool with 32 crew members and she had suffered two crew deaths on the voyage.

 At the time Saint Croix was a Danish colony.
 In 1792, the Danish government passed a law that would outlaw Danish participation in the trans-Atlantic enslaving trade, from early 1803 on.
 This led the government in the Danish West Indies to encourage the importation of captives prior to the ban taking effect.
 One measure that it took was to open the trade to foreign vessels.
-Records for the period 1796 to 1799 show that 24 British enslaving ships, most of them from Liverpool, arrived at St Croix and imported 6,781 captives.
+Records for the period 1796 to 1799, show that 24 British ships, most of them from Liverpool, arrived at St Croix with 6,781 captives.

-2nd enslaving voyage (1800–1802): Captain Henry Tyrer sailed from Liverpool on 22 October 1800.
+2nd voyage transporting enslaved people (1800–1802): Captain Henry Tyrer sailed from Liverpool on 22 October 1800.
+In 1800, 133 British vessels sailed on enslaving voyages.
+Of these, 120 sailed from Liverpool.

 Backhouse acquired captives at the Cameroons, and then Rio Dande (Northern Angola).
 She arrived at Grenada on 16 September 1801, and left on 7 November.
 She arrived back at Liverpool on 22 January 1802.